zhouchenhao/czplots/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-R package to help analyse and visualize scRNA-seq data using wrapped and customized functions
+R package to help analyze and visualize scRNA-seq data using wrapped and customized functions

 ## Installation